Iribov/xiphium-documentation/blog/2024-11-29-Xiphium-W48-Update/Index.md

 The 'Create Record' dialog of experiment now also contains 'Experiment Type 1' and is required to be filled.

 ## Web stuff
 Method ***Web_LocSettingsController*** has been modified.
 The 'GET' endpoint for action 'location' has been split into 2.
-There is one where the ID is knonwn, and one where the ID is unknown.
+There is one where the ID is known, and one where the ID is unknown.

 Method ***Web_LocSettingsGetLocations*** has been added.
 This method returns a collection of all locations (From [Spaces_Detail])